fabio-81/git-cli-practice/README.md

 Assuming that you are currently within a Git repository, write the command (or commands) that will cause the file 'hello-world.txt' to be committed.

-git add hello-world.txt followed by git commit -m "hello-world
+git add hello-world.txt followed by   (I think it should be README.md)typo? git commit -m "hello-world

 Assuming that you are currently within a Git repository, write the command (or commands) that will display any uncommitted changes made to the file named 'README.md'.